quasipedia/swaggery/README.md

 ### Model ###

 Models define the data strcutures used by the API.
-Since Swaggery is based on JSON-schema, the native datatypes are readily available in the `models.py` module (where the abstract `Model` class also lives).
+Since Swaggery is based on JSON-schema, the native data types are readily available in the `models.py` module (where the abstract `Model` class also lives).

 Models are referenced in the Endpoint method signatures, so they need to be